-  This workflow as shown in figure \ref{fig:mcp_tools} works with 3 systems concurrently - (1) LLM to maintain the reasoning of the query asked, tool exposure, and the final human-readable results.
-(2) The polymer generating model fine-tuned on polymer SMILES (3) Polymer property predictor using SMILES as inputs.
+This workflow, as shown in figure \ref{fig:mcp_tools}, works with the 3 systems concurrently - (1) LLM to maintain the reasoning of the query asked, tool exposure, and the final human-readable results.
+(2) The polymer SMILES generative model (3) Polymer property predictor using SMILES as inputs.

-PolyAgent is designed to assist users in generating a plausible starting polymer structure in experimental settings or computational environments.
+Polymer-Agent is designed to assist users in generating a plausible starting polymer structure in experimental settings or computational environments.
 This accelerates the polymer design experiment to predict the structure with given properties.

 The user starts with a polymer property and its value.
 The agent can work on a strict value as well as a range for the property value.
-PolyAgent's MCP Client triggers the MCP server to generate structures, optimizing the latent space from two descriptors into a synthetic polymer SMILES.
+Polymer-Agent's MCP Client triggers the MCP server to generate structures, optimizing the latent space from two descriptors into a synthetic polymer SMILES.
 The SMILES obtained can be directly viewed on the Command Line Interface, and the user can request to continue or stop the generation.

-After generation, TransPolymer, as a tool, uses the SMILES to predict properties with a Transformer-based model.
-We use the predictions which are close to the accuracy reported in the original TransPolymer paper.
-For using a descriptor-based database instead of the training/finetuning corpus PI1M \cite{doi:10.1021/acs.jcim.0c00726}, the OMG database \cite{kim_open_2023} is used for finetuning the structure generation.
+After generation, TransPolymer, the prediction tool, uses SMILES to predict properties with a Transformer-based model.
+For using a descriptor-based database instead of the original training/finetuning corpus PI1M \cite{doi:10.1021/acs.jcim.0c00726}, the OMG database \cite{kim_open_2023} is used for finetuning the structure generation.